hugo-nicolas/LEModeler/README.md

 close = no
 ----------------------------------------------------------------------------------
 ```
 In this section is defined whether Rhino will be closed automatically after generating the foil.
-That is, a "yes" closes Rhino automatically, which may be suited in an optimization framework.
-On the other hand, a "no" allows to visualize the foil after the modeling.
+That is, a "yes" closes Rhino automatically, which may be suited to an optimization framework.
+On the other hand, a "no" allows one to visualize the foil after the modeling.

 ### **Global dimensions**
 ```